 In addition to award-winning independent features like Sam Levinson’s Another Happy Day (Sundance 2011), Musa Syeed’s Valley of Saints (Sundance 2012) and Turturro’s critically acclaimed Romance & Cigarettes (2005), Hubley has also edited extensively in non-fiction film: Billy Strayhorn / Lush Life (which in 2008 won both Emmy and Peabody Awards for Best Documentary) and the theatrically-released portrait Who is Norman Lloyd?
 (2006), among others.

-The son of distinguished animators, John and Faith Hubley, Ray lives with his wife, also a film editor, and their two children in Morningside Heights.
+The son of distinguished animators, John and Faith Hubley, Ray lives with his wife, also a film editor, in Morningside Heights.

 • • •

 Ray Hubley is represented professionally by Lynne Richardson at ARTISTRY.